Strategies and performance of the CMS silicon tracker alignment during LHC Run 2: Alignment during data taking

 An example of the early alignment performance is depicted in Fig.~\ref{fig:Run2startup:dmr}, showing the distributions of median track-hit residuals (DMRs) per module for BPIX and TIB modules.
 To avoid biasing the measurement, the track is refitted removing the hit under consideration.
 The DMRs represent a measurement of the local alignment precision based on data.
 In the case of perfect alignment, the distribution is expected to be centred at zero.
 The width of the DMR is influenced by the residual random misalignment of the modules, as well as by an intrinsic statistical component due to the number of tracks used to construct the distribution itself.
 For this reason, the DMRs for two different sets of alignment constants can be compared only if they are obtained with the same number of tracks.

-The local alignment precision of the pixel and the strip modules achieved in Run~2 with the fit using the cosmic data is compared to the one obtained for the Run~1 geometry.
-The latter is not expected to describe the detector well because of movements during the shutdown period, but was the best available geometry description before realignment (Fig.~\ref{fig:Run2startup:dmr}, top row).
+The local alignment precision of the pixel and the strip modules achieved in Run~2 with the fit using the cosmic data is compared to the one obtained for the Run~1 geometry (Fig.~\ref{fig:Run2startup:dmr}, top row).
+The latter is not expected to describe the detector well because of movements during the shutdown period, but was the best available geometry description before realignment.
 Although the alignment corrections for the strip detector were smaller than for the pixel detector, the misalignment of the pixel tracker had a noticeable effect on the performance of the strip detector by reducing the accuracy of the tracks.

 The track performance is also measured using the cosmic ray muon track split validation, as described in Section~\ref{sec:WM}.
 The differences between the transverse and longitudinal track impact parameters of the two track halves are shown in Fig.~\ref{fig:Run2startup:tracksplit}.
 The observed precision using the aligned geometry comes close to that expected from the simulation for the case of perfect alignment.